SuperOfficeDocs/crmscript/docs/api-reference/trigger-scripts/MainMenu.md

 # MainMenu (113)

-Runs when the main menu is rendered
+Runs when the main menu is rendered.

 ## Sample code